 - Whisk egg whites.
 Using a large bowl, or the bowl of your stand mixer, whisk the egg whites until frothy and foamy.
 Add sifted confectioners' sugar with cream of tartar to the whisked egg whites gradually, adding 1-2 tablespoons at a time on a low setting.

 - Add lemon juice.
-While still on a low speed, drizzle in the lemon juice and then beat until stiff peaks are formed and you have a thick and glossy royal icing.
+While still on a low speed, drizzle in the lemon juice and then beat until stiff peaks are formed, and you have a thick and glossy royal icing.

-Decorate Your Christmas Cake with Royal Icing
+How To Decorate Your Christmas Cake with Royal Icing

 - Set and cover.
 Allow the royal icing to form a skin (will not transfer to your finger when touched), then cover loosely with plastic wrap until ready to serve. *I like candied orange peel added to my mixed spice blend, and that is what is used here on my Christmas Cake for garnish.